 Yes but only for work-related activities!
 Most airlines provide flight attendants with free airline wifi access as part of their job such as ensuring the passenger manifest (list of names of people on the flight) is correct and up to date, or submitting reports they need to file during the flight.
 Usually, the cabin crew have an official device to use to access these internet-related work tasks and they are handled by those with higher-position such as a supervisor or purser.
 Again, this is only for work-related duties!
 If flight attendants access the internet wifi for personal use, they have to have their own subscription themselves and pay for it.

-The wifi onboard a plane is a game-changer in the aviation industry.
-It provides a reliable connection to the internet while flying.
+Having wifi onboard is revolutionary.
 Passengers can work, stream media, and receive real-time information.
 Multiple airlines now offer inflight wifi and subscription plans that provide frequent flyers with unlimited Internet access.

 Connecting to onboard wifi is a straightforward process.
 While questions arise about the usage and difficulties with bandwidth, airlines continue to improve their internet services.